leverdeterre/shakeMyApps-appScan-blog/_pages/ios/id/Thundr.Pythonic.md

 layout: single
 author_profile: false
 ---
-AppScan generated a spoiler description of the content of the iOS application Py (Thundr.Pythonic).
+AppScan light description the iOS application Py (Thundr.Pythonic).
 This analysis is based on the Mobile App Tools : AppScore, Audit and the Mobile Audit App Tool.

 # Py (Thundr.Pythonic)